 Less harsh chemicals than leading brands

-Simply application through controlled nozzle spray
+Simple application through controlled nozzle spray

-- Weight1.32 pounds
+- Weight1.32 Pounds

-Works on leather, canvas, suede and more
+Works on leather, canvas, suede, and more

-Also works for your tent and camping necessities
+Great for outdoor furniture and camping necessities

 Built to work in high-volume rainy environments